apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 }
 // Finally, we printed the results to the terminal. console.log(results);
-// In the bonus chapter, we saved the files to a CSV,
+// In the bonus lesson, we saved the files to a CSV,
 // but we will skip that for now.
 ```